10/24/2024

 Analyst, Northland Capital Markets

 That's terrific to hear.
-And then maybe just an update on finding that new supplier to replace that business that was lost because of the trade restriction.
+And then maybe just an update on finding that new supplier to replace that business that was lost because of the trade restriction issue.

 speaker

 Yeah, so we are in the process of identifying replacements.
 As we talked about, and as you know, we are in a longer design cycle business.
 So step one is identifying, which we have identified some replacement parts.
-It's gonna take a little bit of time to go and have the customers re-qualify their design to substitute the parts from the old vendor to the new vendor.
-So that's gonna take some time.
+It's going to take a little bit of time to go and have the customers requalify.
+They're designed to substitute the parts from the old vendor to the new vendor.
+So that's going to take some time.
 And when considering the inventory channel, I would say that sense of urgency might not entirely be there off the bat here as folks are burning down inventory.
 So probably the best bet for recoverability there would be something along the lines of redesigns or demand pickup within their own segments on a customer side.
 So that's why we think we'll cover some of that as we go through 25, but we're kind of seeing where that shakes out.
-But it's not gonna be a quick flip switch just because we identify as something alternative.
+But it's not going to be a quick flip of the switch just because we identify as an alternative.

 speaker